nstecker16/active-directory-lab/notes/troubleshooting.md

     b.
 Input same static address info
     c.
 Restarted machine to see if it stuck
     d.
 Worked this way for some reason

+## Windows 10 Enterprise VM not resolving domain's IP address

+Description of problem:
+Ran "nslookup ActiveDirectoryPractice.local" in the command prompt on the Windows 10 machine to ensure that it was properly resolving the IP address for the domain.
+The VM [did not recognize](./screenshots.md#domain-dns-troubleshooting) ActiveDirectoryPractice.local as a domain.
+Steps Taken:
+1. Pinged domain IP to see if it could communicate with it - yes it worked
+2. Looked up another domain name (google.com) to see if DNS was properly working - yes it worked
+3. Switched to Server VM and [looked up the domain](./screenshots.md#domain-dns-troubleshooting-3) to see if the domain could be recognized at all - yes it could be
+4.